Parker8283/BowInfinityFix/README.md

 Removes need to have an arrow in your inventory to use the Infinity I enchant on your bow.

-**Yes, this is Myrathi's mod essentially** However, I've written this version from scratch to work with Minecraft 1.8.
-I thought that doing this over complaining on Myrathi's thread about "Hai I can has InfiniBows for 1.8 plz? thx!"
-I'd just do it myself.
-If/when Myrathi publishes his version for 1.8, this will be discontinued, as it was (and is) his original idea, and I don't want to stomp on his toes *too* much.
-I just wanted this for 1.8. :P

-Yes, now it's 1.8.
-Your move, Myrathi. :P
+**Yes, this is Myrathi's mod essentially**

+I started this mod before he updated his mod to 1.7.
+And it was easy.
+So I made this from scratch.

+Then he updated his mod to 1.7.10

+But then I updated mine to 1.8

+And then he stopped modding it seems

+And he was chill with the first version

+So now we're here.